 (a) Total absence of sight.

-(c) With limitation of the field of vision subtending an angle of 10 degrees or worse.
+(c) With limitation of the field of vision subtending an angle of less than 10 degrees.

 Reservation for Persons with Benchmark Disabilities